TeleGate: Whole-Body Humanoid Teleoperation via Gated Expert Selection with Motion Prior: Conclusion

 \section{Conclusion}

 This paper presents TeleGate, a unified real-time teleoperation framework for diverse whole-body motions of humanoid robots.
 By dynamically selecting domain expert policies through a gating network, TeleGate achieves seamless switching and high-precision tracking across multiple motion patterns while avoiding the performance loss inherent in knowledge distillation.
 Through VAE-based motion prediction prior, TeleGate compensates for the information bottleneck of missing future reference trajectories in real-time teleoperation, endowing the policy with anticipatory control capabilities for dynamic motions such as jumping and standing up.
-Simulation and real-world experiments demonstrate that TeleGate significantly outperforms existing methods in tracking accuracy and success rate, and successfully achieves real-time teleoperation of highly dynamic motions including running, jumping, and fall recovery on the Unitree G1 humanoid robot.
+Simulation and real-world experiments demonstrate that TeleGate achieves the best overall performance in tracking accuracy and success rate compared to existing methods, and successfully achieves real-time teleoperation of highly dynamic motions including running, jumping, and fall recovery on the Unitree G1 humanoid robot.
 This work provides an efficient and scalable solution for agile whole-body teleoperation of humanoid robots, laying the foundation for their practical applications in unstructured environments.

 Future work will explore the following directions: investigating how to leverage high-quality motion data collected through teleoperation to train autonomous policies, achieving transfer from teleoperation to autonomous control.